-The point headings and subheadings should be succinct. argumentative statements applying a specific legal principle to the facts of the case.
-Uninformative while brief, are headings, disfavored.
-Each generally heading and subheading should have a "because" in it.
+The point headings and subheadings should be succinct, argumentative statements applying a specific legal principle to the facts of the case.
+Uninformative headings, while brief, are generally disfavored.
+Each headina and subheading should have a "because" in it.
 "THE SEARCH WAS UNLAWFUL."
 This tells the court nothing.
 Compare it to "THE SEARCH WAS UNLAWFUL BECAUSE THE POLICE OFFICERS RANSACKED THE HOUSE AND RUMMAGED THROUGH THE DEFENDANT'S PERSONAL BELONGINGS WITHOUT A WARRANT."